 3. Take a stance on social issues

-Long gone are the days when brands could avoid addressing pressing social issues such as systemic racism or climate change.
+Gone are the days when brands could avoid addressing pressing social issues, such as systemic racism or climate change.

 To the new generation, no stance is also a stance — and it can severely damage your reputation.
-31% of Gen Z reports that they stopped buying from a brand that’s part of a social cause they don’t align with, and another 76% of Gen Z and millennials find it important to buy from brands that celebrate diversity.
+31% of Gen Z reports that they stopped buying from a brand that’s part of a social cause they don’t align with.
+Similarly, another 76% of Gen Z find it important for brands to celebrate diversity.

-A 2021 YPulse survey showed the top issues for Gen Z are the pandemic, the Black Lives Matter movement, and racism – and they’d like to see brands involved in tackling these issues.
+A 2022 YPulse survey also showed that the top issues for Gen Z are mental health, abortion/birth control, gun violence, and climate change — and they’d like to see brands involved in tackling these issues.

 But there’s a fine line between showing social responsibility and empty “wokevertising.”
 Young people are experts at sniffing out the latter and don’t respond well to brands using social justice for pure self-promotion.

 Brands that learned this the hard way include Listerine, who came under fire for launching a rainbow-colored mouthwash bottle to celebrate Pride month.
-Critics claimed the marketing campaign made light of an important celebration just to sell product, using the LGBT community to put on an inclusive image.
+Critics claimed the marketing campaign made light of an important celebration just to sell a product, using the LGBTQ community to put on an inclusive image.

-For one, you can share how your brand embraces social responsibility in every aspect of your business.
+For one, you can share how your brand embraces social responsibility and sustainability in every aspect of your business.
 Take plant-based food company Impossible Foods’ yearly Impact Reports.
-Their 2020 report provides a detailed overview of all the ways in which the company supports their employees and community, from how they promote diversity and inclusion to their support of food banks during the pandemic.
+Its 2020 report provides a detailed overview of how the company supports employees and community members, from promoting diversity and inclusion to supporting food banks during the pandemic.

 Gen Z also wants the brands they support to stand up and show solidarity in times of crisis.
 In 2020, Fenty Beauty announced they would shut down their business for a day to support the Black Lives Matter movement and mark Blackout Tuesday.

-One big retail name promoting body positivity, diversity, and supporting young activists is American Eagle’s Aerie brand.
-Through their #AerieREAL changemakers project, the company gives a group of 20 activists a $20,000 grant each to power change in their communities.
+American Eagle’s Aerie brand is also one big retail name that promotes body positivity and diversity and supports young activists.
+Through their #AerieREAL changemakers project, the company gave a group of 20 activists a $20,000 grant each to power change in their communities.

-Dick’s Sporting Goods put Gen Z girls at the front and center of their Girls’ Power Panel – an initiative to put together a team of girls in the 13-17 demographic that would help the company understand the issues faced by women in sports.
-The young girls on the panel would also share their thoughts on the brand’s products.
+Dick’s Sporting Goods is another good example.
+The brand put Gen Z girls at the forefront of their Girls’ Power Panel — a team of 13-17 year-olds assembled to help them understand issues faced by women in sports.
+The young panelists also shared their thoughts on the brand’s products.

-The key to avoiding performative activism is to give careful thought and consideration to the causes you support and make sure their values are also reflected in the way you do business.
-You don’t have to support all the causes, but make sure to go all in on the ones you do.
+The key to avoiding performative activism is carefully considering the causes you support and ensuring your brand’s values align with Gen Zers.
+You don’t have to support all the causes but make sure to go all in on the ones you do.